altaywtf/altay-dot-wtf/data/home.md

-I like computers, books, coffee, and building things that are solving problems I empathize with.
+I like computers, books, coffee, video games, and building things that are solving problems I empathize with.

 I'm currently living in Berlin, working at [Amie](https://amie.so) as a product engineer, and spending time on some [passion projects](/projects) on the side.